helper-acc/flutter-projects/README.md

-# lab04
+# lab05

-A new Flutter project, that consist of add autologin, internet checking and modal windows.
+A new Flutter project, that consist of add API functionality to manipulate the data.

 ## Getting Started